stanlemon/javascript/packages/webdev/README.md

 This repository contains all of my usual environment setup for babel, webpack and jest for developing React apps.
 I got tired of copying and pasting the same config files everywhere, so I put this together.

-To get started, create these files:
+To get started, either copy [apps/template](../apps/template/) or create these files:

 package.json
 ```json